open-notify/Open-Notify-API/ISS-Location-Now.markdown

 once per second (the maximum resolution of an integer unix time stamp).
 So polling more than 1 Hz would be useless except to add unnessisary strain to the servers.

-A single client should try and keep polling to once every 5 seconds or less.
+A single client should try and keep polling to about once every 5 seconds.

 ## Examples